appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/review-moderator-dashboard/creating-interactive-views-using-lists-and-charts.md

 2. You should notice that the widgets are automatically added to the other items of the list widget.
 3. You can bind the Items into these widgets by using the **`currentItem`** property.
 4. In the text, widgets use the mustache syntax and bind the data like `{{currentItem.text}}`.
 5. Now, in the overflow setting, change it to "scroll contents".
-So this makes the text view scrollable.
+So this make the text view scrollable.

 <VideoEmbed host="youtube" videoId="e4f1QMq2zoA" title="Using the List Widget" caption="Using the List Widget"/>